Written by Catherine Saxelby

 I like to use Black Swan or Harris Farm Greek yoghurt with my muesli and fruit at breakfast and to thicken a curry or stroganoff.

 The process of making Greek yoghurt starts with THREE or more litres of milk to create ONE litre of yoghurt.
 That's a 3 to 1 reduction in volume which creates a lot of excess whey to be disposed of.
 The whey is quite acidic and so can't be dumped into lakes or rivers as the acidity causes potential problems to the fish and plant life.
-Farmers use some of the whey to feed animals (but there's a imit before it upsets their digestive systems) or as a nutritious fertilser.
+Farmers use some of the whey to feed animals (but there's a limit before it upsets their digestive systems) or as a nutritious fertiliser.
 But with the rapid rise in popularity of Greek yoghurts, there's now an excess of whey to dispose of.
 And that's a huge problem for yoghurt makers.

 Much research is looking into ways to convert and/or utilise the components of acid whey.
 But until these become commercially viable, there's still the problem of the inefficiency of traditional Greek yoghurt-making techniques which are proving unsustainable for the environment as well as for business.
 The dairy industry is on the hunt for ways to figure this out.